Ryan's 57-page document is part of a Republican agenda he's putting forward as a platform before the GOP National Convention.

 Ruling Republicans on the House subcommittee that helps dole out federal funds slashed $74 million from the board's budget for the year.

 "The board remains committed to the critical work of this agency and fully carrying out the law."

 With the Senate Labor Committee now in the hands of Republicans, both labor committees on Capitol Hill are attacking workers' rights enforced by the NLRB.

-The Senate is scheduled to vote late on Oct.
-28 on Obama's nomination of Richard Griffin to be General Counsel of the National Labor Relations Board.
+The Senate planned to vote on Dec.
+8 on President Obama's nomination of Lauren McFerran to a National Labor Relations Board seat.